Mohit482006/MOLEDET-AI/README.md

 ✔ Alerts for leak and unsafe water
 ✔ Includes recovery notification

-📈 Future Improvements
+📈 Future Improvements:

 Real-time IoT sensor integration (ESP32)
 Cloud deployment
 Mobile app development
 Advanced anomaly detection
 GPS-based leak location detection

-👨‍💻 Author
+👨‍💻 Author:

 Mohit Singh Bhadoriya

-⭐ Show Your Support
+⭐ Show Your Support:

 If you like this project, give it a ⭐ on GitHub!